Homotopy groups and quantitative Sperner-type lemma

-Suppose $H(\Pi)=d$.
-Let $P$ be a connected component of $\Pi$.
-Then $P$ is a triangulated solid torus in $S^3$ that is a closed oriented labeled tetrahedral chain.
-All vertices of $P$ lie on the boundary $\partial P$ and have labels $A$, $B$, and $C$.
-Moreover, all internal 2--simplices (triangles) are fully labeled, i.e. have all three labels $A, B, C$.
+\begin{proof} {\bf 1.} Let $f:S^3\to S^2$ be a simplicial map, $s=ABC$.
+Let $P$ be the closure of a connected component of $\itr(Z(f,s))$.
+Then \begin{itemize} \item $P$ is a triangulated solid torus in $S^3$ that is a closed oriented labeled tetrahedral chain. \item Every vertex of $P$ lies on its boundary $\partial P$ and is labeled with $A$, $B$, or $C$. \item All internal 2--simplices (triangles) of $P$ are fully labeled, i.e. have three labels $A, B, C$. \end{itemize}

-Take any internal triangle $T_1$ of $P$.
+{\bf 2.} Take any internal triangle $T_1$ of $P$.
 This triangle is oriented and we assign the order of its vertices $v_1v_2v_3$ in the positive direction.
-In accordance with the orientation of the chain the next vertex $v_4$ is uniquely determined as well as $v_5$ and so on.
+Without loss of generality, we may assume that In accordance with the orientation of the chain the next vertex $v_4$ is uniquely determined as well as $v_5$ and so on.
 Then we have a closed chain of vertices $v_1,v_2,...,v_m$ which uniquely determines the triangulations of $\partial P$ and $P$.
-Now we have a closed chain of internal triangles